CDCgov/mycosnp-gatk-variants/README.md

 5. Run a customized VCF filtering script provided by the Broad Institute.
 6. Select only SNPs from the VCF files using the GATK 4.1.4.1 SelectVariants tool.
 7. Create a consensus sequence for each sample using BCFTools 1.9 and SeqTK 1.2.
+8. Create a multi-fasta file from the VCF SNP positions using a custom script from Broad.

 ## Requirements